TMJ Dentist Melbourne

 Non-Surgical Therapies

-Many patients find relief through conservative approaches such as physical therapy, jaw exercises, and heat packs to relax overactive jaw muscles.
+Conservative approaches such as physical therapy, jaw exercises, and heat packs to relax overactive jaw muscles.
+Muscle relaxants or referral to stress management specialists may also be recommended.

 Orthodontic Plates & Bite Splints

-Custom-made bite splints and orthodontic plates help realign the jaw, reduce pressure on the TMJ, and minimise damage from teeth grinding.
-These oral appliances are often worn at night and tailored to suit your unique bite.
-So, they offer both immediate and preventative relief.
+Custom-made bite splints and orthodontic plates help realign the jaw, reduce pressure on the TMJ, and minimise damage from grinding, often worn at night.

 Self-Care & Home Guidance

-We’ll guide you through the easy and practical steps you can take to reduce flare-ups.
-These include eating soft foods, avoiding chewing gum, applying heat or cold packs, and correcting sleep posture.
+Practical steps such as eating soft foods, avoiding chewing gum, applying heat or cold packs, and correcting sleep posture, alongside stress reduction and physiotherapy.

 Minimally Invasive Procedures

-At The Smile Designer, we take a holistic approach to treating TMJ concerns.
-That means integrating orthodontic treatments with bite correction and long-term dental care to support jaw health and prevent relapse.
+A holistic approach integrating orthodontic treatment with bite correction and long-term dental care to support jaw health.

 What to Expect During Your TMJ Consultation

-Your first TMJ consultation at The Smile Designer is designed to be thorough, supportive, and informative.
-Appointments typically take around 45–60 minutes, which gives our team time to understand your medical history, current TMJ symptoms, and any concerns about jaw pain, headaches, or teeth grinding.
+Your first TMJ consultation is designed to be thorough, supportive, and informative.
+Appointments typically take around 30–60 minutes, giving our team time to understand your medical history, current symptoms, and concerns about jaw pain, headaches, or teeth grinding.
+We’ll perform a physical exam assessing jaw movement, bite alignment, and muscle tenderness, and may use 3D scans, digital bite analysis, or X-rays for a clearer picture.
+From there, we’ll create a personalised treatment plan to manage your TMJ disorder.

 Frequently Asked Questions